Israeli incursions in the West Bank during the Gaza war: October 2023

 On 12 October 2023, Israel conducted a raid in Jenin, West Bank, resulting in the reported detention of a Hamas fighter and injuries to other individuals.
 On 14 October 2023, another raid was launched in the city, leading to the deaths of multiple people.

 On 22 October 2023, an airstrike carried out by the Israel Defense Forces targeted Hamas and Palestinian Islamic Jihad groups organising an "imminent terror attack" at the Al-Ansar Mosque, causing extensive damage.
 Two people were killed, and three others were injured.
 The IDF asserted that Hamas and Palestinian Islamic Jihad (PIJ) had been operating from a compound beneath the mosque.
 The Palestinian Foreign Minister, Riyad al-Maliki, characterized the attack as a "dangerous escalation in the use of warplanes" and expressed concern over the adoption of tactics from Gaza.

 On 27 October, Ayser Mohammad Al-Amer, a senior commander of the Palestinian Islamic Jihad, was reportedly killed during a clash with the IDF.
 On 29 October, the IDF removed the Jenin Horse, a monument built in 2003 out of scrap metal, including pieces of the Palestine Red Crescent ambulance where Khalil Suleiman was killed by the IDF.
 On 30 October, Israeli forces again raided Jenin, engaging in fighting that reportedly killed two Palestinians.

 November 2023

 On 17 November, the IDF reportedly engaged in clashes with militants from the Al-Quds Brigades and the Al-Aqsa Martyrs Brigades in Jenin over several hours.
 This confrontation resulted in the deaths of five individuals, including three Hamas fighters and two civilians.
 Another clash occurred on 29 November, during which the IDF reportedly clashed with PIJ militants, leading to the death of two militants.

-Killing of children by Israeli soldiers

-On 29 November, the IDF killed "two high-ranking terrorists".
+On 29 November, the IDF killed Muhammad al-Zubaidi, a prominent militant leader of the Jenin Battalion responsible for coordinating the efforts of armed groups in the Jenin Camp.
+Wissam Ziad Hanoun was also killed.
 During the raid suspects threw explosive devices at IDF soldiers and they responded with live fire.
 CCTV footage depicting the killings show 14-year old Basel Abu Al-Wafa being shot at multiple times, sustaining mortal wounds while 8-year old Adam Al-Ghool was killed with a shot to the head.